petra66orii/cats-are-love/README.md

 # Deployment & Local Development

 ## Deployment

-I deployed the website through GitPages.
+### How to Deploy
+1. Log in to your GitHub account
+2. Go to the repository of this project /petra66orii/meowmatch/
+3. Under the repository name, click on Settings
+4. On the left side of the page, click Pages
+5. Select 'Deploy from a branch' under the 'Build and deployment' section
+6. Set branch to 'root'
+7. Click 'Save'
+8. It might a few minutes to see the deployed website

 ## Local Development

 ### How to Clone
-1. Log into your account on github
+1. Log into your account on GitHub
 2. Go to the repository of this project /petra66orii/meowmatch/
-3. Click on the code button, and copy your preferred clone link.
+3. Click on the code button, and copy your preferred clone link
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
-5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.
+5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter

 ### How to Fork
 To fork the repository: